manavkashyap2453-cell/Employee-Salary-Sql-Analysis/README.md

 group by Department
 order by average_experience desc;
 ```
+*'Marketing' has range of experience as '11' and has highest average experinece of '12.8462'
+* The range of experience in 'IT' is '13' which an average of '10.8000' and it is the second highest

 12. For each department find the count of each education level
 ```sql